Chewie/gns3-docker-appliances/README.md

 To make things easier for non-docker gurus, the appliances run systemd, allowing the starting of services just like any other machine.

+The entirety or /etc is persisted by GNS3 by exposing it as a Docker volume.
+This ain't the prettiest, but this way you do not need a specific VOLUME directive for each configuration file you wish to persist.

 ## The host

 The host is a centos 7 base image, with common networking tools like